 Chronic osteomyelitis may develop if osteomyelitis is not treated successfully.
 It is a persistent infection that is very difficult to get rid of.
 Sometimes, chronic osteomyelitis is undetectable for a long time, causing no symptoms for months or years.
 More commonly, chronic osteomyelitis causes bone pain, recurring infections in the soft tissue over the bone, and constant or intermittent drainage of pus through the skin.
 Such drainage occurs when a passage (sinus tract) forms from the infected bone to the skin surface and pus drains through the sinus tract.

 Symptoms and findings found by doctors during a physical examination may suggest osteomyelitis.
-For example, doctors may suspect osteomyelitis in a person who has persistent pain in part of a bone, who may or may not have a fever, and who feels tired much of the time.
+For example, doctors may suspect osteomyelitis in a person who has persistent unexplained pain in part of a bone, who may or may not have a fever, and who feels tired much of the time.

 If doctors suspect osteomyelitis, they do a blood test for inflammation by measuring one of the following:

-Inflammation is usually present if the ESR and C-reactive protein level are increased.
+Inflammation is usually present if the ESR or C-reactive protein level is increased.
 Also, blood tests often indicate elevated levels of white blood cells.
 The results of these blood tests are not enough to make the diagnosis of osteomyelitis.
 However, results that show little or no inflammation may suggest a person does not have osteomyelitis.

 An x-ray X-rays A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
 Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more may show changes characteristic of osteomyelitis but sometimes not until 2 to 4 weeks after the first symptoms occur.